Mindfulness-Based Eating Awareness Training for Professionals

 Those with a substantive mindfulness meditation practice and related professional/clinical experience with eating issues are eligible to receive the full manual and are qualified to teach the MB-EAT program.
 Others receive an introduction to the practices of MB-EAT and gain valuable tools, approaches, and information to integrate into their work with others.

 Note Tuition includes the Eating for Awareness CD set.
 Attendance at this workshop does not automatically qualify you to teach the MB-EAT program, but you will receive skills and tools to integrate into clinical practice.
-For more information, e-mail email@example.com call 866.200.5203.
+For more information, e-mail firstname.lastname@example.org or call 866.200.5203.

 - room & meals pricing